 At Runnymede St. Edward’s Catholic Primary School, there is a strong Christian community where our intent is to inspire and challenge children; encouraging each child to use their talents to the full – striving for excellence.
 Through our ambitious curriculum, we want to empower our children to be curious and resilient, having a deep love and desire for learning.

 Our curriculum ensures that pupils develop lively, enquiring minds where they question rather than merely accept.
-Promoting a spiritual curriculum allows all our children to appreciate, empathise, value and flourish, allowing them to evangelise the modern world.
+Promoting a spiritual and holistic curriculum allows all our children to appreciate, empathise, value and flourish, allowing them to evangelise the modern world.

 The 8 principles of Edmund Rice are at the heart of all we do – growing together as a school and supporting the needs of our community.
 Our curriculum is designed to provide opportunities for all our children to develop as independent, confident, successful learners with high aspirations; who know how to make a positive contribution to their community and the wider society with a compassion for those in need.
 Within our Catholic faith, we nurture one another, living our faith each day in the hands of Our Lord.

 Concern for the whole person is paramount.
 In a world that can sometimes be challenging, the opportunities that our children have to demonstrate firm values, compassion for others and mutual respect must be demonstrated and encouraged.
 There is a high focus on developing children’s moral, spiritual, social and cultural understanding and our curriculum ensures that we educate for justice; children are well prepared to be outstanding citizens in modern Britain.
 We want our children to have a sound understanding of their heritage and have open hearts and minds to the diversity in their immediate community and the world beyond.

 We follow the aims of the national curriculum;